 Even with GCN, that bias remains in place, but it doesn't necessarily mean that the AMD framework will provide more realworld performance.

 The AMD architecture has distinct advantages in some areas.
 Theoretically, the more versatile nVidia framework should be very well suited to areas like Compute.
 However, the GTX 760's older GK104 underpinnings let it down here.
 When it comes to handling FP64 ( 64bit double-precision) calculations, the 760 struggles, slipping to a sixteenth of the performance shown with FP32.
 The Radeon HD 7950, however, chugs along quite happily at a quarter of the speed.

 Admittedly, not many purchasers of the 7950 or 760 will be looking for good FP64 performance, but the new Radeons are clearly fairly flexible.
-(See also: Group test: what's the best budget graphics card?)
+(See also: Best graphics card)

 nVidia GTX 760 v Radeon HD 7950: core clock speeds